During World War II, the British military was losing their bomber aircrafts at an alarming rate.

 So, they put the armor only in the most critical places.

-To find out what those areas were, they carefully investigated the aircrafts that came back from battle and noted where they had
+To find out what those areas were, they carefully investigated the aircrafts that came back from battle and noted where they had been damaged the most.

 Now, let’s imagine that you were in charge of the investigation.